 In 2001, the EDC founded the Partners for Progress (PfP) of Greater St. Charles County to bring major employers and institutions together in a membership organization focused on public policy initiatives.
 The focus was to help make St. Charles County a nationally recognized, most livable community.

-Now after 30 years of success, the EDC is re-inventing itself in 2020 as it renews its emphasis on its 6 core services: Business Recruitment and Retention, Business Financing, Business Incubation, Business Counseling, Regional Marketing, and Public Policy.
+Now after 30 years of success, the EDC is re-inventing itself in 2020 as it renews its emphasis on its six core services:

 With a 29-member volunteer board made up of local government representatives, IDA and Partners members and at-large members from the business and civic community, the EDC mission is to be “a catalyst fostering growth so businesses, institutions, communities and individuals succeed and flourish in St. Charles County and metro St. Louis.”